-Day & Ennis Keeps You Informed.
+Day & Ennis keeps you informed.

 Here are the archived editions of our quarterly newsletters.
 If you would like to receive the current newsletters at the same time as our clients, we’ll be happy to send them to you at no charge.
-Just go to the Newsletter Sign-Up tab.
+Just go to the Newsletter Sign-Up page.

 Second Quarter 2018 – Act Now to Save On Taxes; A Guide To The New Rules On Tax Deductions In 2018; 10 Years After The Great Recession; Giving More To Loved Ones – Tax Free; New Ways To Influence The Next Generation; New Deduction Rules For Business Owners.

 First Quarter 2018 – Our New Location In North Georgia; You don’t Need Perfect Knowledge To Invest Well; A Bright Outlook For Consumer Spending; Six Tips To Avoid Phishing Scams; Finding The Balance For Retirement Draw-Downs; Bitcoin, Chasing your Tail, And Investing.

 Fourth Quarter 2017 – Matt Heller To Become Partner At Day & Ennis; New Year’s Resolution: Review Your Estate Plan; “New and Improved” QSBS Tax Break; Lending Money?
 Watch Your Tax Step; 10 Common Questions About Social Security; Four Tax Strategies In Retirement.

 Third Quarter 2017 – How Do Business Owners Become Seriously Wealthy?; 17 Year-End Moves That Can Preserve Your Tax Benefits; This Tax-Free Rollover Goes Right To Charity; Watch Out For “Grandparent Scams”; Key Components Of A Post-Divorce Estate Plan; Five Retirement Questions To Answer.